 The application deadline for the 2021–2022 fellowship is Friday, May 14, 2021.

-This fellowship is a collaboration between the Davis Center, the Center for Slavic and East European Studies at the Ohio State University, the Center for Russia and East European Studies at the University of Pittsburgh, and the Center for Russia, East Europe and Central Asia at the University of Wisconsin-Madison.
+This fellowship is a collaboration between the Harvard University Davis Center for Russian and Eurasian Studies, the Center for Slavic and East European Studies at the Ohio State University, the Center for Russia, East European, and Eurasian Studies at the University of Pittsburgh, and the Center for Russia, East Europe, and Central Asia at the University of Wisconsin-Madison.
 It is funded through a Title VI/National Resource Center Grant from the U.S. Department of Education.